pendulum-project/ntpd-rs/docs/guide/security-guidance.md

 ## Limiting incorrect steering

 Ntpd-rs can query multiple remote time servers for the current time.
 This allows it to detect and discard outliers that provide an incorrect time.
 The synchronization algorithm always requires a strict majority of the reachable servers (those that it is able to actively communicate with) to agree on the current time before making adjustments to the clock.
-Furthermore, to prevent an attacker to just reduce the available servers to only its own through denial of service attacks, the minimum number of agreeing servers can also be configured through `minimum-agreeing-peers`.
+Furthermore, to prevent an attacker to just reduce the available servers to only its own through denial of service attacks, the minimum number of agreeing servers can also be configured through `minimum-agreeing-sources`.

 In its operation, ntpd-rs influences the clock in two ways: